-Many departments hold informative sessions the week prior to the beginning of classes.
-The History department requires that our students pre-register; this pre-registration will be organized during the orientation period by the APA Office in Aix.
+Many departments hold informational sessions the week prior to the beginning of classes.
+Many departments require that students pre-register; this pre-registration is done online and will be explained to students during the Academic meeting.

 The number of credits indicated in the plaquettes are for regular French and European degree-seeking students.
 Those numbers of credits do not correspond to the credits which will transfer to the U.S. universities for students participating on APA through Indiana University, University of Michigan or the University of Wisconsin-Madison.